gbdev/gb-asm-tutorial/src/part3/the-player.md

 * Reset our wPlayerPositionU variable
 * Copy the player's ship into VRAM

-For copying the player ship's tile data into VRAM, we'll use a constant we declared in "src/main/utils/constants.inc".
-Our enemy ship and player ship both have 4 tiles (16 bytes each tile).
+We'll use a constant we declared in "src/main/utils/constants.inc" to copy the player ship's tile data into VRAM.
+Our enemy ship and player ship both have 4 tiles (16 bytes for each tile).
 In the snippet below, we can define where we'll place the tile data in VRAM relative to the _VRAM constant:

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/utils/constants.inc:sprite-vram-constants}}
 {{#include ../../galactic-armada/src/main/utils/constants.inc:sprite-vram-constants}}